top of page

 • Communities that rely on both childcare and a strong local economy

 If this DOL–ED realignment is going to strengthen the workforce instead of weakening it, ECE needs to be built into the design from day one.
+Here’s what that looks like:

-1. Clearly define ECE as an occupational category
+1. Clearly Define ECE as an Occupational Category

 ECE should be recognized in workforce systems alongside: